vsrekha213/Phishing-Website-Classifier/README.md

 # Phishing-Website-Classifier

+## The objective of this project is to identify Phishing websites, these websites will replicate as similar to legitimate websites, hence stealing of users inforation is at the high rate.
 ***
-T## he objective of this project is to identify Phishing websites, these websites will replicate as similar to legitimate websites, hence stealing of users inforation is at the high rate.

 DATA SET DESCRIPTION :
  """index has 11055 unique values
             having_IPhaving_IP_Address contains:			[-1  1]